Service Animals and Pets

 We may ask you to remove your service animal if:

-• The dog is out of control and you can't get it under control.
+• The animal is out of control, and you can't get it under control.

 Learn more about service animals